ayyush10/appointment-system/README.md

 # Appointment System

-An intuitive web-based application for scheduling, managing, and tracking appointments efficiently.
-This system is designed to streamline appointment processes, reduce manual efforts, and provide a user-friendly interface.
+An intuitive backend API built with Spring Boot, designed for scheduling, managing, and tracking appointments efficiently.
+This system is integrated with AWS EC2 for hosting and AWS DocumentDB for database management, offering a robust and scalable solution.

 ---